charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 ### I don't want to use vim!

-Sorry to hear that, but, that is perfectly fine.
+Sorry to hear that, have you heard of [Neovim](https://github.com/neovim/neovim) but, that is perfectly fine.
 The approach is editor agnostic, as `zk` is used to index and search your notes, it has nothing to do with the editor.
+`zk` has really good seperation of concern in this regard.

 ![
 VSCode using zk in the terminal to search notes ]({{site.baseurl}}/assets/images/about_zk/vscode_and_zk_resize.png)

-They setup works really great with VSCode as well.
+If you are stuck on Microsoft and using VSCode, `zk` works really well with the editor terminal.
-Just configure `editor = "code -r"`.
+Just configure `editor = "code -r"` as part of the `zk` `config.toml`, and when you select/create new notes they will be open straight in VSCode.

-## How I use it at `zk` work
+## How I use `zk` at work

 My notes is a folder full of Markdown files that I could be storing on OneDrive, but I still like to have the history tracking of my notes, so in the end I use Git to manage my notes, and using OneDrive as a "remote" for backup.